RhysBower/rhysbower.github.io/app/_posts/2015-03-26-fixed-fourteen-second-load.md

 <a href="{{ site.url }}/img/posts/fixed-fourteen-second-load/slow-waterfall.png"><img class="img-responsive" src="{{ site.url }}/img/posts/fixed-fourteen-second-load/slow-waterfall.png" alt="Fourteen second, 31 HTTP request waterfall"/></a>

 To understand why this is we have to take a look at one of the key "features" of the Heroku free tier, server sleeping.
 Once a Heroku app with only one instance has been idle for an hour Heroku will sleep the server to save resources.
-Unfortunately my site is that that active and I hit the one hour with no hits fairly frequently.
+Unfortunately my site is not that active and I hit the one hour with no hits fairly frequently, causing my server to sleep.

 **Architecting a solution.**